 According to the U.S. Bureau of Labor Statistics, certification for patient registration specialists is voluntary, but most employers prefer it.
 Those who've earned an associate's degree through an accredited health information management program are eligible to earn the Registered Health Information Technician (RHIT) credential through the American Health Management Information Association (AHIMA).
-RHIT certification must be renewed every two years and requires 20 continuing education units.
+This certification must be renewed every two years, and renewal requires 20 continuing education units.

-- Continue training.
-Whether or not they choose to earn certification, patient registration specialists must keep up to date on the latest software, new insurance rules and current health care policies.
+In fact, whether or not you choose to earn certification, it's important to continue your education throughout your career to keep up to date on the latest software, new insurance rules and current health care policies.

 To become a patient registration specialist, you generally need a certificate or degree relevant to the field and 1-2 years of experience, and certification may be beneficial.